Matb85/PhotoEditor/README.md

 ### Cotributing

 Certainly, contributions are welcome.
-So if you'd like to addfunctionality or simply make it better, go ahead!
+So if you'd like to addfunctionality or simply make it better, go ahead, PRs welcome !:fire::fire::fire:
-These are the early days of this project so bugs are more than probableand some features may lack.
-I recommend raising a PR before doing anything.

 ### Project setup